GuicoRM/Final-Project-DE2/README.md

 On the other hand, at the moment the user enters first digit of the password, he/she will have **5 seconds** to complete the rest of the password, otherwise, he/she will have to enter again the code.

-The following image shows final circuit of the system:
+The following image shows circuit of the system:

 ![Captura](https://user-images.githubusercontent.com/71753644/102131928-39ed6900-3e53-11eb-89f6-758fdda11748.PNG)